-The Toyota Highlander is neither the cheapest nor most expensive entrant in the mid-size crossover segment, with an MSRP in the U.S. starting at $31,830 for a 2019 model, before destination.
-A fully-loaded Highlander Hybrid Platinum with all the bells and whistles will just crest a $54,000 MSRP.
+The Toyota Highlander is neither the cheapest nor most expensive entrant in the mid-size crossover segment, with an MSRP in the US starting at $35,720 for a 2020 model, before destination.
+A fully-loaded Highlander Hybrid Platinum with all the bells and whistles will just crest a $51,320 MSRP.

 Toyota Highlander Competitors

-The Toyota Highlander’s chief competition comes in the form of the Ford Explorer and Kia Telluride – also brand new for 2020 – as well as the Honda Pilot, Mazda CX-9, Nissan Pathfinder, Subaru Ascent.
+The Toyota Highlander’s chief competition comes in the form of the Ford Explorer and Kia Telluride—also brand new for 2020—as well as the Honda Pilot, Mazda CX-9, Nissan Pathfinder, and Subaru Ascent.
 All have three rows of seating, and all but the Ford Explorer start in the low-$30,000 range.

-The outgoing Highlander has proven competitive in its class despite the aging chassis underneath, and its available hybrid powertrain represents a significant advantage not seen elsewhere except in the 2020 Ford Explorer.
-Even then, the Explorer’s hybrid powertrain falls far short of Toyota’s expected fuel economy, achieving virtually the same efficiency as non-hybrid versions of the Explorer as it was developed more with a focus on performance.
+The outgoing Highlander had proven competitive in its class despite the aging chassis underneath, and its available hybrid powertrain represents a significant advantage not seen elsewhere except in the 2020 Ford Explorer.
+Even then, the Explorer’s hybrid powertrain falls far short of the 2020 Toyota’s, achieving virtually the same efficiency as non-hybrid versions of the Explorer as it was developed more with a focus on performance.

 |Engine /||3.5L V6 / 2.5L 4-cyl Hybrid|

 |Horsepower (hp) /||295 / 243|

 |Transmission /||8-speed automatic / eCVT|

 |Drivetrain /||Front-wheel-drive / All-wheel-drive|